 We sponsor defined benefit plans providing pension and other post-employment benefits to covered employees.
-The determination of benefit expense associated with employee future benefits requires assumptions such as the discount rate, which is used to measure service cost, benefit plan obligations and the net interest income (expense) on the net benefit plan assumptions).
+Our most significant defined benefit plans no longer accrue benefits to active employees.
+The determination of benefit expense associated with employee future benefits requires assumptions such as the discount rate, which is used to measure service cost, benefit plan obligations and the net interest income (expense) on the net benefit plan assets (obligations).
 Other significant assumptions include expected mortality, the expected rate of increase with respect to certain future pension payments, as well as the expected healthcare cost trend rate.
-As the Company's most significant defined benefit plans in the U.S. and U.K. have already stopped accruing benefits to employees, management no longer needs to make assumptions about future compensation for those plans.
 Because the determination of the cost and obligations associated with employee future benefits requires the use of various assumptions, there is measurement uncertainty inherent in the actuarial valuation process.
 Actual results will differ from results which are estimated based on assumptions.

 The discount rate was based on current market interest rates of high-quality, fixed-rate debt securities adjusted to reflect the duration of expected future cash outflows for pension benefit payments.
 To estimate the discount rate, we used a hypothetical yield curve that represented yields on high quality zero-coupon bonds with durations that mirrored the expected payment stream of the benefit obligation.
-For the Thomson Reuters Group Pension Plan (TRGP) and The Thomson Corporation PLC Pension Scheme (TTC) plans combined, a 0.25% increase or decrease in the discount rate would have decreased or increased the defined benefit obligation by approximately \$78 million as of December 31, 2022.
+For the Thomson Reuters Group Pension Plan (TRGP) and The Thomson Corporation PLC Pension Scheme (TTC) plans combined, a 0.25% increase or decrease in the discount rate would have decreased or increased the defined benefit obligation by approximately \$79 million as of December 31, 2023.